-5.1.3 Secondary air control location
+5.1.3 Secondary Air Control

-The secondary air control regulates the air entering the fire box chamber, suppling an overdraught of air to the fuel bed, together with supplying air in front of the glass viewing panel within the door assembly.
+The secondary air control regulates the air entering the fire box chamber suppling an overdraught of air to the fuel bed, together with supplying air in front of the glass viewing panel within the door assembly.
 This is known also as the air wash system.
-This control is situated below the fire door on the left hand side, when facing the front of the stove.
+This control is situated below the fire door on the left hand side when facing the front of the stove.

-5.1.4 Secondary air control
+5.1.4 Secondary Air Control

-The control has an internal rotary plate with slots, housed inside the body of the appliance and is located below the left hand corner of the fire door assembly, when looking at the front of the appliance.
+The control has an internal rotary plate with slots housed inside the body of the appliance, and is located below the left hand corner of the fire door assembly, when looking at the front of the appliance.

-Sliding the control knob to the right, as far as it will go, achieves the fully open position, see figure 3.
-Sliding it to the left will shut down / reduce the air as shown in figure 4.
+Sliding the control knob to the right as far as it will go, achieves the fully open position, see Figure 3.
+Sliding it to the left will reduce or shut down the air as shown in Figure 4.

-Fig. 3.
+Figure 3.
 Fully Open Position

-Fig. 4.
-Closed / Reduced Position
+Figure 4.
+Reduced / Closed Position

-NOTE: All Farringdon Eco models are fitted with a mechanical stop for smoke control areas, please note that the secondary air control will not fully close, thus allowing a bleed of air to the fire box to reduce smoke emissions.
+NOTE: If your stove installation is within a smoke control area, it will be fitted with a restrictor plate acting as a mechanical stop for the secondary air control.
+This will not fully close, thus allowing a bleed of air to the fire box to reduce smoke emissions.